 The total amount of the acquisition consideration was ¥255,163 million.
 The initial consideration of ¥249,987 million was paid by ¥230,579 million in cash and 13,902,900 shares issued out of treasury, valued at ¥19,408 million.
 The 13,902,900 shares issued to Rabobank as part of the total consideration was determined based on the closing price of ¥1,396 of the Company's common share on the Tokyo Stock Exchange on July 1, 2013 in accordance with the share purchase agreement executed between the Company and Rabobank as of February 19, 2013.
 In addition, the Company will be required to pay contingent consideration depending on the future performance of a certain section of asset management business for each of Robeco's fiscal years until the fiscal year ending in December 2015.
 The estimated fair value of such contingent consideration was ¥5,176 million, which is included in the total consideration transferred.
-The estimated fair value of the contingent consideration was ¥2,833 million and ¥2,420 million as of March 31, 2014 and June 30, 2014, respectively.
-The change of its fair value during the three months ended June 30, 2014 was ¥413 million, being included as part of other operating revenues in the Company's consolidated statement of income.
+The estimated fair value of the contingent consideration was ¥2,833 million and ¥5,912 million as of March 31, 2014 and September 30, 2014, respectively.
+The change in its fair value during the six months ended September 30, 2014 was ¥3,126 million, of which 47 million yen was settled.
+The change in the fair value is included as part of other operating expenses in the Company's consolidated statement of income.
 The Company believes that the change in such consideration is not expected to be significant.